React-Xper/react-xper/README.md

 # React-xper

+**React Xper is a react-based website designed to experiment on different React concepts.
+It is developed by Kevin Moe Myint Myat(m3yevn).
+React is a JavaScript library for building user interfaces.
+To learn more about the react framework, please visit [official ReactJS website](https://reactjs.org) to explore**

-<p>Version 0.1.0</p>
+<p>Version 1.0.0</p>
 <p>by m3yevn</p>

 <hr/>

- - React Xper is a react-based website designed to experiment on different React concepts.
-It is developed by Kevin Moe Myint Myat(m3yevn).
- - React is a JavaScript library for building user interfaces.
- - To learn more about the react framework, please visit [official ReactJS website](https://reactjs.org) to explore.